Why Would My Dog Be Kicked Out of Daycare?

 It’s easiest to compare a dog’s social preference to that of a human’s.
 Some folks thrive in enormous crowds like music festivals or night clubs, while others would rather curl up in the corner of a low-key cafe, or stay in and watch Netflix.
 Our dogs have unique preferences about when, how, and in what context they socialize with others, too.
 Doggy daycare is most like a music festival; A relatively fast-paced, highly-stimulating environment with a lot of opportunities for socialization.
 So, just like a big crowd can be overwhelming for a particularly introverted person, daycare can be overwhelming for dogs who prefer to be alone, or only hang out with a few close friends.

-- The Puppy Program caters to our youngest pack members who are still learning to socialize
+- Puppy Preschool caters to our youngest pack members who are still learning to socialize

 - Playrooms 1 & 2 are dedicated to dogs who love the fast paced social experience